 - Loss of companionship

 - Loss of inheritance

 These are just a few examples of the types of damages your lawyer may be able to pursue on your behalf.
 The damages you will be able to claim will depend on the specifics of your case.

 Time is not on your side due to Louisiana’s strict statute of limitations to file a claim.
-According to Louisiana Civil Code §3492, you have one year to file a civil action.
+According to CC Art.
+3492, you have one year to file a civil action.
 While 12 months from now may seem far off into the future, the demands of everyday life can quickly eat up time.

 Getting help from a truck accident lawyer in Lafayette right away is the best way to make sure you do not miss any important deadlines regarding your claim.
-Additionally, when you act quickly, this can ensure that evidence such as eyewitness accounts and memories of the event do not fade away.
+Additionally, when you act quickly, this can ensure that evidence, such as eyewitness accounts and memories of the event, does not get lost.

-Beyond these physical and monetary burdens, a truck accident could result in psychological and emotional trauma.
+Beyond monetary burdens, a truck accident could result in non-economic damages, which refer to physical and emotional losses.
 These more intangible damages may include: